Last Updated: November 18, 2022

-non-profit arise from a robust discussion of your need, the amount of time your staff and volunteers can devote to a particular project, and whether it is more important for your event or campaign to be related to carrying out your mission or just lucrative.
+Ideally you should ground any serious conversation about how to fundraise in a robust discussion of your need, the amount of time your volunteers or paid employees can devote to a particular project, and whether it is more important for your event or campaign to be relevant to your mission or just be lucrative.

-When your community organization begins to need money, you have to make a decision about how much fundraising (fund raising before we started combining words) to do.
+When your community organization begins to need money, my experience is that you have to make a decision about how much fundraising (fund raising before we started combining words) to do.

 If you have an immediate demand for money, which might happen if you need a zoning consultant or attorney right now, your choices are limited.
 But we do give you some ideas on this page.

-Being realistic about the amount of money you need to raise is a good first step.
-If you want to renovate a building or build a bridge, you might need more than a car wash.
+So being realistic about the amount of money you need to raise is a good first step.
+If you want to renovate a building or build a bridge, you will need more than a car wash.
+You laugh, but it is surprising how many neighborhood associations say stuff like they are sponsoring this hamster race to raise money for building a community center.

-You may be able to meet your financial needs through imposing dues.
-This solves the question of how to fundraise mainly where people are of fairly uniform income levels and where people have more money than is needed for survival.
+You may be able to meet modest financial needs through imposing dues.
+This solves the question of how to fundraise well if people are of fairly uniform income levels and where people have more money than is needed for survival.

-If it works well, great.
+If dues feel fair and raise all the money you need, that is a great solution.
 It's the simplest, fairest, and most direct answer to how to fundraise.
-Don't be afraid to set dues high enough to carry out a meaningful program.
+Don't be afraid to set dues high enough to carry out a meaningful program if your members can afford to pay.

-However, if people resist dues, income levels differ substantially causing dues to be perceived as unfair, or members resent community members who will not join or pay dues, you will need other ideas about how to fundraise.
+However, if people resist dues, dues are not sufficient, income levels differ substantially causing dues to be perceived as unfair, or members resent community members who will not join or pay dues, you will need other ideas about how to fundraise.

 Our suggestion is to choose the simple over the complex, at least at first.
 Exceptions to this rule of thumb will be noted later.